Thought-Garden/motf/Projects/Map of the Future.md

 # Map of the Future

+# Description

+The Map of the Future is a decentralized global collaborative research project that brings together people from diverse industries, cultures, and backgrounds to create a functional and collective map of the future.
+This initiative aims to harness the power of collective intelligence, transcending geographical and cultural boundaries, to provide a comprehensive and inclusive vision of our shared future.

+# Vision

+To create, a functional, dynamic and interactive map, as a representation humanity's collective intelligence, imagination, hopes, and concerns for the future in the age of AI.
+This map will serve as a comprehensive foundation for a decentralized global collaboration ecosystem.

+# Mission

+To engage and unite individuals, communities, and organizations from diverse backgrounds and disciplines in the co-creation, exploration, and utilization of this living map.
+By fostering open communication, innovation, and knowledge-sharing, we aim to empower stakeholders to address global challenges, seize opportunities, and shape a sustainable, inclusive future for all in the age of AI.

+---

 The vision of the project is that we can, need and should at this time in future create a map - a map of the future.
 This map is intended to be a functional map, that millions of young people, institutions, governments, and companies are able to use to identify interesting, valuable, and important risks, dangers and inspiring opportunities for our individual and collective future.
 Humanity has been travelling for too long blind, it is time to give it a map.